 English 1003 (English for Non-native Speakers), while closely linked to our First-Year Writing seminars, is a separate course with very difference goals and considerations.
 This three-credit course is intended for:

-- Students whose first language is not English
+- Students whose home language is not English

-The course introduces international students and non-native English speakers to American university discourse by emphasizing classroom participation, discussion, and writing to help develop facility with English in the academy.
+The course introduces international students and multilingual students to American university discourse by emphasizing classroom participation, discussion, and writing to help develop facility with English in the academy.
 The course is not primarily a language course, although grammar and pronunciation will be addressed when appropriate.

 Note: Any student who needs to improve basic English language skills should begin by taking courses with UCAELI.

-Students enrolled in ENGL 1003 must successfully complete that course before enrolling in ENGL 1004 or other First-Year Writing courses; we do not recommend concurrent enrollment in ENGL 1003 and ENGL 1004.
-The ENGL 1003 instructor will help students determine when they are ready to move on to subsequent First-Year Writing courses.
+Students enrolled in ENGL 1003 must successfully complete that course before enrolling in ENGL 1004 or other First-Year Writing courses; please do not enroll in ENGL 1003 and ENGL 1004 concurrently.
+Your ENGL 1003 instructor will help students decide when they are ready to move on to subsequent First-Year Writing courses.
 Students may be advised to remain in ENGL 1003 another term, or to register for ENGL 1004, ENGL 1010, or ENGL 1011.
 While ENGL 1003 is open to graduate students by petition, ENGL 1004, ENGL 1010, and ENGL 1011 are open only to undergraduates.

 Concepts, Skills, Experiences

-As you assess your students’ writing in ENGL 1003, conceive of the work of this classroom as expanding students’ repertoires, not remediating deficiencies or defects.
+As you assess your students' writing in ENGL 1003, conceive of the work of this classroom as expanding students' repertoires, not remediating deficiencies.
 The standard here is “emergent.”

 Students should be able to recognize, execute, and/or have experience in the following areas by the end of ENGL 1003.